F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Support for **Actions chain** is available in TS 1.8.0 and later.

 This section describes Telemetry Streaming Action chains, and how to use them.
 Action chains can be thought of as a pipeline of actions for data post-processing (and :ref:`pre-processing<preactions>` for System Poller only).

-These actions use the tagging, includeData, and excludeData options described earlier on this page.
+These actions use the :ref:`setTag<tagproperty>`, :ref:`includeData<include>`, and :ref:`excludeData<exclude>` options described in detail later on this page.
+See each section for details on the individual properties.

 The order of execution is deterministic; actions are executed as they are defined - one after another.

-For example:
+The following is an example of an Action chain with a description after the example.

 .. code-block:: json